Smallpox is a serious disease that is easily passed from person to person (contagious). It is caused by a virus.

 There is a concern that the smallpox virus could be spread as part of a terrorism attack.
 The virus could be spread in spray (aerosol) form.

-Symptoms usually occur about 12 to 14 days after you have been infected with the virus.
+Symptoms most often occur about 12 to 14 days after you have been infected with the virus.
 They may include:

 Exams and Tests